-- (b) The County will support development that respects natural topography, such as conservation and cluster development to preserve and protect natural areas and promote the efficient use of existing infrastructure. - (c) The County will support innovative practices that promote fiscal sustainability by making more efficient use of existing infrastructure and topographies, such as low-impact development, including green infrastructure. - (i) Green building and site design in development and redevelopment projects is encouraged. - (ii) appropriate site design standards shall be followed and appropriate buffers shall be located between non-residential developments and other existing and future sensitive land uses and roadway profiles in order to provide adequate visual or acoustic screening. - (iii) The County of Vermilion River may require that the applicant of a development apply the principles and guidelines of Crime Prevention through Environmental Design within subdivision and development reviews to guide design and ensure effective use of the built environment. - (d) Shared driveway access, parking, and coordinated site plan designs for non-residential uses is encouraged. - (e) The County will identify brownfield sites within the County and develop a strategy for mitigation and redevelopment into productive uses. - (f) The County will provide sufficient commercial and industrial sites to be competitive in attracting new, high-quality businesses to the County.
-Sites should be located to avoid adverse impacts to existing and planned residential communities. - 5.1.2 The County of Vermilion River will encourage development for nonagricultural uses to be located on lower agricultural capability lands, unless Council decides that the benefits to the community justify the use of higher capability agricultural lands. - (a) Fragmentation of rural land and working landscapes should be discouraged. - (b) Development on Hazardous Lands that are deemed undevelopable or may result in life loss or injury, property damage, social, and economic disruption or environmental degradation shall not be permitted. - (c) The development of non-agricultural land uses within the County should be considered only in the case where agricultural opportunities are not compromised by conflicting developments. - (d) The County shall encourage the development of vacant lots and underdeveloped opportunity sites and the redevelopment of older buildings within the hamlets, provided that the infill development or redevelopment will not adversely affect the surrounding areas.
+- (a) New development shall be focused in and around existing developed areas to discourage rural sprawl. - (b) The County will support development that respects natural topography, such as conservation and cluster development to preserve and protect natural areas and promote the efficient use of existing infrastructure. - (c) The County will support innovative practices that promote fiscal sustainability by making more efficient use of existing infrastructure and topographies, such as low-impact development, including green infrastructure. - (i) Green building and site design in development and redevelopment projects is encouraged. - (ii) appropriate site design standards shall be followed and appropriate buffers shall be located between non-residential developments and other existing and future sensitive land uses and roadway profiles in order to provide adequate visual or acoustic screening. - (iii) The County may require that the applicant of a development apply the principles and guidelines of Crime Prevention through Environmental Design within subdivision and development reviews to guide design and ensure effective use of the built environment. - (d) Shared driveway access, parking, and coordinated site plan designs for non-residential uses is encouraged. - (e) The County will identify brownfield sites within the County and develop a strategy for mitigation and redevelopment into productive uses. - (f) The County will provide sufficient commercial and industrial sites to be competitive in attracting new, high-quality businesses to the County.
+Sites should be located to avoid adverse impacts to existing and planned residential communities. - 5.1.2 Development for non-agricultural uses will be encouraged to be located on lower agricultural capability lands, unless it can be demonstrated by the proponent that the benefits to the community justify the use of higher capability agricultural lands. - (a) Fragmentation of rural land and working landscapes is discouraged. - (b) Development on Hazardous Lands that are deemed undevelopable or may result in life loss or injury, property damage, social, and economic disruption or environmental degradation shall not be permitted. - (c) The development of non-agricultural land uses within the County should be considered only in the case where agricultural opportunities are not compromised by conflicting developments.